rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-matrix/index.md

 draft: true
 ---

 This project deploys a [Synapse](https://github.com/matrix-org/synapse) [matrix](https://matrix.org/) homeserver and an [Element](https://github.com/vector-im/element-web/) web-based front-end.
-In standalone IdP mode, the project also deploys the [synapse-admin](https://github.com/Awesome-Technologies/synapse-admin) application for managing user accounts on the homeserver.
+In [standalone IdP mode](#standalone-idp-mode), the project also deploys the [synapse-admin](https://github.com/Awesome-Technologies/synapse-admin) application for managing user accounts on the homeserver.

 In addition, the project deploys a number of additional modules: [Certbot](https://certbot.eff.org/) and [HAProxy](https://www.haproxy.org/) for [Let's Encrypt](https://letsencrypt.org/) certificate management and TLS/SSL termination, a [PostgreSQL](https://www.postgresql.org/) database as backend for synapse, a [Coturn](https://github.com/coturn/coturn) TURN server to enable VoIP and a [.well-known server](/rollyourown/project_modules/ryo-wellknown/) for client service discovery and delegation.

 <!--more-->

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Links on the page

-{{< /highlight >}}

 ## Matrix homeserver project introduction

-[Matrix](https://matrix.org/) is an open source, decentralized, federated, end-to-end encrypted messaging and communications system managed by the non-profit [Matrix.org Foundation](https://matrix.org/foundation/).
+[Matrix](https://matrix.org/) is an open source, decentralized, [federated](https://en.wikipedia.org/wiki/Federation_(information_technology)), [end-to-end encrypted](https://en.wikipedia.org/wiki/End-to-end_encryption) messaging and communications protocol managed by the non-profit [Matrix.org Foundation](https://matrix.org/foundation/).

 Similar to email, anybody can run a matrix homeserver and participate in the federated communications network and there is no central point of control of the network.
 This enables a choice of homeserver providers and the ability to host your own homeserver while still being able to communicate with any other matrix user in the federation.